mmlind/mnist-1lnn/README.md

 ### Compile and run source code

-The repository comes with a `makefile`.
-You can compile it simply by typing
+The repository comes with a pre-configured `makefile`.
+You can compile the source simply by typing

 ```
-make
+$ make
 ```

 in the project directory.
 The binary will be created inside the `/bin` folder and can be executed via

 ```
-./bin/mnist-1lnn
+$ ./bin/mnist-1lnn
 ```

 ### Documentation

-The repository contains a doxygen configuration located in the `/doc` folder.
+The  `/doc` folder contains a doxygen configuration file.
 When you run it with doxygen it will create updated [HTML documentation](https://rawgit.com/mmlind/mnist-1lnn/master/doc/html/index.html) in the `/doc/html` folder.

 ### Screenshots